How to Get Your Manaslu Circuit Trek Permit | Updated Info & Costs

 Be sure to verify the permits one last time before you hit the path.
 Seek out:

-Your name spelled correctly
+• Your name is spelled correctly

-The correct passport number
+• The correct passport number

-Dates that are valid
+• Dates that are valid

-Region names (Annapurna and Manaslu)
+• Region names (Annapurna and Manaslu)

-Where Do the Permits Get Checked?
+Where do the Permits Get Checked?

 The Significance of Permit Checkpoints